knockapp/rn-fetch-blob/README.md

 RNFetchBlob.fetch('POST', 'http://example.com/upload', { 'Transfer-Encoding' : 'Chunked' }, bodyData)
 ```

-### Self-Signed SSL Server
+### Self-Signed SSL Server [iOS Only]

 By default, rn-fetch-blob does NOT allow connection to unknown certification provider since it's dangerous.
 To connect a server with self-signed certification, you need to add `trusty` to `config` explicitly.
+This function is disabled for Android since it's not allowed by Google Play policies to have an unsafe implementation of TrustManager
 This function is available for version >= `0.5.3`

 ```js
 RNFetchBlob.config({